Trained volunteers, some of whom are retired medical professionals, assist members in navigating the complexities of the healthcare system. They can:

 All information is kept strictly confidential to protect the privacy of the member and all notes taken belong to the member.
 Medical Advocacy volunteers do not give medical advice.

-As older adults age they often have unique challenges related to aging and benefit from referrals about services, supports, and community resources.
-In many cases, family members or friends of older adults are the ones who reach out to the Chicago Hyde Park Village to get recommendations about services or products or to get referrals for a specific service provider.
-Commonly requested resources include home care, home modifications, rehabilitation centers, hospices, insurance information, wills, and more.
+As adults age, they often have unique challenges related to aging and benefit from referrals about services, supports, and community resources.
+In many cases, family members of friends of older adults are the one who reach out to CHPV to get recommendations about services or products or to get referrals for a specific service provider.
+Commonly requested resources include home care, home modifications, rehabilitation centers, hospices, insurance information, will and more.

 This service helps older adults living independently to feel a sense of security knowing that someone is in touch with them on a weekly or even daily basis.
 Calls are made by trained and vetted volunteers.
 So if you are interested in volunteering and enjoy chatting on the phone, this would be a great match for you.